Juanito87/dotfiles/README.md

 # To do

-Add check for remote config folder, if exist source it, of not source normal route.
+- Add check for remote config folder, if exist source it, of not source normal route
-Evaluate adding dependencies to the installer.
+- Evaluate adding dependencies to the installer
-Move installer to a gist, so the readme can have a one liner to call.
+- Move installer to a gist, so the readme can have a one liner to call
-Try to define dependencies that can be installed vendor agnostic, from the ones that not.
+- Try to define dependencies that can be installed vendor agnostic, from the ones that not

 # Dot files configuration